JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-08-19-airbnb-style-guide-chapter-04.md

 Welcome back to my weekly [Airbnb][airbnb] JavaScript [style guide][style guide] explainer.
 [Airbnb][airbnb], the online marketplace for housing rentals, has a high quality and 'mostly reasonable' style guide for JavaScript, a programming language that adds dynamic behaviors to web browsers.
 Some of the topics in the guide are a bit advanced for beginners.
 This "Explain Like I'm 50" (ELI50) series will act as a plain English companion-guide to the [Airbnb style guide][style guide], because good design principles shouldn't be out of anyone's reach.

-The topic of the fourth section of the style guide is **arrays** which are handy objects for containing collections of ordered data.
+This section covers **arrays** which are handy objects for containing collections of ordered data.
+Arrays are an ordered list of data, each having an index number.
+The numbers start at 0, meaning that arrays are **zero indexed**, and go all the way to the length of the array minus one.
+There are tons of useful array methods, from ones that perform an action on each item in the array, to ones that transform the array, such as the sort function.
+The array is one of the most basic data structures and are used all the time.

+### When shouldn't I use arrays?
+Arrays come with some limitations.
+For instance, when you remove the first item from an array then every other item in the array has to have it's index decremented by one.
+For small arrays this is negligible, but for arrays of non trivial sizes this can slow down your program to a stand still, especially if it's done many times over.
+So if you're working with a data set of non-trivial size, make sure you think about how much you're moving items on your array around.

 To learn the basics of arrays you can read this guide from [w3schools][array basics] and to dive deeper you can read the documentation from [mozilla][array documentation].

 ## Section 4: Arrays
 ### [4.1][4.1]: Use the literal syntax for array creation. eslint: [no-array-constructor][no-array-constructor]